List of One Piece characters: Borsalino

 Borsalino (ボルサリーノ, Borusarīno), better known as Admiral Kizaru (黄猿), is an easygoing navy officer with the power of the Logia-type Glint-Glint Fruit (ピカピカの実, Pika Pika no Mi), which allows him to generate, control, or become light as well as fire destructive beams.
+Despite his unusually calm and laidback demeanor often leading to absent-mindedness (asking pirates for Sentomaru's direction), he is a highly competent and unforgiving fighter.
+He is depicted as being conflicted in his missions, befriending Vegapunk whom he had been ordered to arrest for 26 years; his killing of Vegapunk would traumatize him to the point he uncharacteristically lashed out at Sakazuki and caused him to sincerely apologize.

 The character's appearance is modeled after Kunie Tanaka.

-He is initially voiced by Unshō Ishizuka, later by Ryōtarō Okiayu.
+Originally voiced by Unshō Ishizuka until 2018, he was replaced after death by Ryōtarō Okiayu.
 In the Funimation English adaptation, his voice is supplied by Ray Hurd.